winitzki/CocoaJoin/README.md

 * use locally defined reactions to encapsulate and reuse concurrent functionality
 * create new reactions and molecules inside recursive functions, thus creating a dynamic, recursive graph of reactions at run time
 * use "higher-order" chemistry: molecules can carry values that contain _other molecule names_ or _functions of molecule names_, which then become available within a reaction and may be used to inject arbitrary molecules or to perform arbitrary computations with molecule names obtained at run time
+* create an abstract library of useful "chemical reactions" with a purely functional API

 Join calculus has the following advantages over other models of concurrent computation: